 |GPS tracking||Shippers aren’t vetted|

 One of the few drawbacks of choosing uShip is that the onus of vetting the vehicle carrier is placed on the customer.
-Whether you’re trucking a vehicle long-distance or just a few hours away, it can be hard to ship with confidence if it feels like a risk.
+Whether you want to move a vehicle long-distance or just a few hours away, it can be hard to ship with confidence if it feels like a risk.

 Top Recommendations for Car Shipping

-While uShip offers a wide variety of shipping service providers from which to choose, it’s a good idea to get quotes from multiple car shipping companies. uShip charges carriers a fee to book shipments through its service, so you may be able to find cheaper prices by getting quotes directly from an auto transporter.
+While uShip offers a wide variety of shipping service providers to choose from, it’s a good idea to get quotes from multiple car shipping companies. uShip charges carriers a service fee at checkout to book shipments through its platform, so you may be able to find cheaper prices by getting quotes directly from an auto transporter.
 We recommend checking out Montway Auto Transport and AmeriFreight.

 Montway Auto Transport: Best Provider